 To help promote good data hygiene, tributes should be frequently cleaned up by identifying duplicate tributes and merging them into one tribute that contains all the transaction data.
 Duplicated tributes can easily be created when donors make a tribute donation due to a new tribute being created with every donation.

 To eliminate duplicate tributes, you will first need to create a query to identify the duplicates, then choose a master tribute to merge all of the other tribute data to, import the data to update the tribute records, and finally deactivate the merged tributes.

-To create the query, navigate to Automation & Workflow > General > Queries > Create New and select Donations from the dropdown and click Tribute.
+Step 1: To create the query, navigate to the Automation & Workflow App > General > Queries > Create New and select Filter: Donations click Select: Tribute.

-Select the Source Transaction Id, the Tribute Id, and Tribute Name.
+Step 2: Within the Select area, click/move the Source Transaction Id, the Tribute Id, and Tribute Name.
 These fields will make it easy to identify duplicate tributes and select a master tribute.